martinellison/anglican_calendar/README.md

 Note: aca = Anglican Church of Australia, cofe = Church of England, ecusa = Episcopal Church of the United States of America, hkskh = Anglican Church of Hong Kong.

+The `calendar` program also can generate a report of the calendar for a given province and year.

 ### How to add a new calendar to Google Calendar from URL